 Smartcards are accessed via smartcard readers, using either a contact or contactless interface.
-The IGEL Third Party Database lists the readers that are supported by the Linux firmware.
+The IGEL Third Party Database lists the readers supported in IGEL OS.

 PC/SC Resource Manager

 The PC/SC Resource Manager is a common Application Programming Interface (API) that is available on Windows and Linux operating systems.
 It provides a standardized way for applications to handle smartcards and readers.